espressif/esp-idf/docs/en/api-reference/storage/fatfs.rst

 The latest version supports both short and long file names, FAT12 and FAT16.
 The long file names are limited to 255 characters and can contain multiple periods (``.``) characters within the filename and additional characters ``+``, ``,``, ``;``, ``=``, ``[`` and ``]``.

+An in-depth description of the FatFs partition generator and analyzer can be found at :doc:`Generating and parsing FAT partition on host <fatfsgen>`.

 Build System Integration with FatFs Partition Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^